Danieliverant/ng-dl/README.md

 ## 👨‍💻 About Me

-My name is Daniel Liverant I'm a front-end developer mainly focused on Angular, based in Israel.
+My name is Daniel Liverant I'm a Software Developer mainly focused on Frontend, especially Angular ecosystem, based in Israel.